Azure/arc_jumpstart_docs/docs/scenario_guidelines/_index.md

 In this document, our goal is to provide you with as many details as possible for you to be efficient and successful and as a result, produce an awesome Jumpstart scenario.
 Our intent here is to give you pointers and tools to achieve just that.

-> **IMPORTANT: If you are only getting started with contributing Jumpstart scenarios, it is highly recommended you will review the raw code for existing scenarios.
+> **Note:** If you are only getting started with contributing Jumpstart scenarios, it is highly recommended you will review the raw code for existing scenarios.
 These will help you understand what an approved scenario should look like and will represent all the guidelines provided.
-For any questions, please reach out or tag one of the Jumpstart project maintainers.**
+For any questions, please reach out or tag one of the Jumpstart project maintainers.

 ## Code reviews